 In 2000 maintenance and restoration work was carried out, which successfully excluded the bats.
 Careful attention was paid to internal painting, woodwork and original furniture in this historic church building.

-St Stephen’s recommenced regular services in 2001, with a traditional prayer book style of service at 8:00am every Sunday.
-Our family service at 10am and our youth oriented service at 7:00pm continue in the modern building.
+St Stephen’s recommenced regular services in 2001, with a traditional prayer book style of church at 8:00am every Sunday.
+Our family church at 10am and our evening church at 6:00pm continue in the modern building.